Hugibeer/TannerydSample/README.md

 # TannerydSample
-The purpose of this repository is to insert sample items to test database and measure how long it took Tanneryd library to do so
+The purpose of this repository is to insert sample items to test database and measure how long it took [Tannyryd](https://github.com/mtanneryd/ef6-bulk-operations) library to do so

 ## Setup instructions
 1. Clone this repository (duuuh)